-BDD the acronym for Behavior Driven Development began as a simple modification of TDD (Test Driven Development) but has now grown into a full software development methodology.
+BDD the acronym for Behavior Driven Development.
+It began as a simple modification of TDD (Test Driven Development) but has now grown into a full software development methodology.
 To give you the meaning of BDD, I can say, “Behavior-driven development is a way of developing software (which arose from the idea of Test Driven Development), from the desire to realization.”

-The domain experts describe the system with their own jargon while technical team members use their own language to discuss the domain in terms of design.
+The domain experts describe the system with their own jargon.
+The technical team members use their own language to discuss the domain in terms of design.
 It is precisely at this interface where different languages come together and it is difficult to understand each other, hence, there occur most misconceptions.
 BDD provides a way to capture requirements so that everyone understands the scope and the acceptance criteria.
 It also provides a framework to define the acceptance criteria for a new job.
 When all acceptance criteria are filled, then the software works properly; if not, it does not work properly.

 Principles of BDD: